Why new paint needs special care after body repair

 Paint correction and polishing

-Paint correction uses machine polishes or compounds to eliminate surface defects.
-On fresh paint this is off-limits for at least 90 to 120 days.
-If the body shop's work has visible defects, fish-eye contamination, orange peel texture, or color mismatch, contact the shop.
-Most reputable shops warranty their paint work and will address defects at no charge.
+Paint correction remains off-limits for 90 to 120 days minimum.
+If visible defects, contamination, or orange peel texture appear, contact the shop.
+Most reputable facilities warranty their work and address defects at no charge.

 Waxing and paint protection schedule

-Traditional carnauba wax: Wait 60 to 90 days.
-Carnauba wax provides shine and protection but lasts only four to eight weeks before needing reapplication.
+- Traditional carnauba wax: Wait 60 to 90 days; provides shine lasting 4-8 weeks

 Interior cleaning after repair

-Body repair often leaves sanding dust, masking tape adhesive residue, and paint solvent odors inside the vehicle.
-Post body work care tips for the interior:
+Body work leaves sanding dust, masking tape adhesive, and solvent odors inside vehicles.

-- Wipe hard surfaces (dashboard, door panels) with a damp microfiber cloth
+- Wipe hard surfaces with damp microfiber cloth

-- Clean windows from the inside, overspray from adjacent panels sometimes lands on glass
+- Clean windows from inside (overspray sometimes appears on glass)

-- Air out the vehicle with windows open, particularly if solvent odors linger
+- Air out vehicle with windows open for lingering odors

-If masking tape adhesive remains on trim or glass, isopropyl alcohol (70% concentration) on a microfiber cloth removes it without damaging most interior surfaces.
+Isopropyl alcohol (70% concentration) on microfiber cloth removes masking tape adhesive without damaging most interior surfaces.

 How to care for new car paint long-term